assistantsri255/delta-demo/README.md

 # delta-demo
-This is an demo for git&amp;github
+This is an demo for git&amp;github.